 The Group follows the rules of educational development and provides high-quality education to maximise the potential of each student and promote their professional development.
-The Group provides extracurricular programmes for personal attainment for children and adolescents, mainly providing face-to-face courses covering sports, dancing, and art at its self-operated teaching centre in Zhengzhou, China, to comprehensively enhance children's physical fitness, intelligence, emotional intelligence, and artistic literacy.
+The Group provides extracurricular programmes for personal attainment for children and adolescents, mainly providing face-to-face courses covering sports, dancing, and art to comprehensively enhance children's physical fitness, intelligence, emotional intelligence, and artistic literacy.